 Johnny Soprano was also consistently deceitful in his dealings with his family, and his constant deceit was often the trigger that sent Livia flying into a rage.
 One early example of Johnny’s deceit came following his arrest at a kid’s carnival, where he tells his children the cops made a terrible mistake and arrested the wrong guys, which would be difficult for even a child to believe.

-As the second born child of three, Tony’s assumed the position of the classic middle child.
-The second born child often takes their cues from the oldest child, who has been in the world longer and provides a roadmap for the second child to follow.
-Second born children are often the rebels in the family, as the first borns tend to be responsible and can often even be like a second parent.
-The second child therefore often finds belonging through acting distinctively different than the first, as the first is naturally better at things because of their advanced age and physical development.
+As the second-born child of three, Tony’s assumed the position of the classic middle child.
+The second-born child often takes their cues from the oldest child, who has been in the world longer and provides a roadmap for the second child to follow.
+Second-born children are often the rebels in the family, as the firstborns tend to be responsible and can often even be like a second parent.
+The second child therefore often finds belonging through acting distinctively different from the first, as the first is naturally better at things because of their advanced age and physical development.
 This was partially true in Tony’s case, as Janis appeared to enjoy flaunting her position as the eldest, and at least in her early childhood convinced her father she was a well-behaved and accomplished child.
-Tony on the other hand showed immediate rebellious behavior, and found belonging through being as Junior described a “little hellion” who learned to fit in and get attention through misbehavior.
+Tony on the other hand showed immediate rebellious behavior and found belonging through being as Junior described a “little hellion” who learned to fit in and get attention through misbehavior.

-In conclusion Tony Sopano’s life is one lived with little insight or mindfulness.
-This lack of insight has lead to an external locus of control where he views the bad things that happen to him as bad luck His statements “I can’t catch a break” and “I’m like king Midas in reverse” are example of this behavior, and these claims don’t jibe with the many, many fortuitous events in Tony’s life.
+In conclusion, Tony Sopano’s life is one lived with little insight or mindfulness.
+This lack of insight has led to an external locus of control where he views the bad things that happen to him as bad luck His statements “I can’t catch a break” and “I’m like King Midas in reverse” are examples of this behavior, and these claims don’t jibe with the many, many fortuitous events in Tony’s life.